 The value proposition weakens in three scenarios:

 Heavy cold calling teams.
-Mobile credits are expensive and phone data accuracy is inconsistent.
+Phone data accuracy is inconsistent.
 A LaGrowthMachine analysis found phone number accuracy around 55% in team testing.
-At 8 credits per phone number, inaccurate data is both costly and frustrating.
+Because a phone reveal costs the same credit as an email reveal, roughly half the credits a calling team spends buy them nothing.

 International teams.
 The international dialer is locked behind the Organization plan ($119/user/month, 3-user minimum).
 There is no way to access it on lower tiers, even for a single rep.